Learn more about the legislation regarding licence-free vehicles and find the answers to all of your questions.

 It has the following technical characteristics:

-Diesel or electric engine limited to 6 kW
+The diesel or electric engine limited to 6 kW

-Number of seats limited to 2
+The number of seats is limited to 2

 To be able to drive a licence-free car in France, you must:

-Teenagers above the age of 14*
+Teenagers over the age of 14*

 For all of these people, the AM-licence vehicle range can be purchased or rented.